 \section{Conclusion}

-We have shown that including red responses in the training data of FedLLM significantly degrades safety.
-To address this issue, we have demonstrated the effectiveness of the safety filter and CAI in improving the safety and robustness of FedLLM.
+We show that including red responses in FedLLM training significantly degrades safety.
+To address this, we demonstrate the effectiveness of a safety filter and CAI in improving both safety and robustness.
 We hope our findings contribute to advancing responsible FedLLM research.
-As future work, we plan to extend our approach to multimodal FedLLM by applying RAI methods to multimodal data.